stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Translations =

 Translators:
-Romanian translation by MediasInfo.ro.
+Romanian translation by MediasInfo.ro
-Spanish translation by Andrew Kurtis of WebHostingHub, looking for new maintainer.
+Spanish translation by Manuel Ballesta Ruiz
-Dutch translation by Ludo Rubben.
+Dutch translation by Ludo Rubben

-1. Please post in the support forums announcing your intent to translate the plugin into a particular language.
-1. Download ewww-image-optimizer.pot from the plugin /languages/ folder.
-1. Fill in the msgstr for each msgid and complete the header information as best as you can (recommended to use PoEdit).
-1. Save it as a .po file.
-1. Submit it via the form at http://www.shanebishop.net/contact-me/
+Polish translation by Grzegorz Janoszka
+Russian translation by Elvis of turkenichev.ru

+If you would like to translate this plugin, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

 == Installation ==